A delicious whole wheat bread, sweetened with honey and a variety of seeds for flavour and texture. A great everyday bread!

 You will also need – salt, lukewarm water and an egg, for glazing the top (you can omit).

 Can I use all whole wheat flour in this bread?
-While it is certainly possible to make a 100% whole wheat bread, it does require very specific dough formulations, often includes long-rises and regularly uses additional ingredients such as vital wheat gluten to help it rise.
+While it is certainly possible to make a 100% whole wheat bread, it does require very specific dough formulations, often includes long-rises and often uses additional ingredients such as vital wheat gluten to help it rise.
 None of those things are accounted for in this particular recipe.
 As such, you would be better to seek out a recipe specifically developed to use 100% whole wheat flour.

 Can I use quick or fast rising yeast?
 I don’t recommend a quick or fast-rising yeast, as this is a classic, two-rise bread.
 The Instant Yeast specified in the recipe is regular Instant Yeast, such as SAF Brand yeast.